JTech Communications Logo

 47 indicates a very low page load speed

 Google cares about the experience that users have on your site.
-So, page load speed has a massive affect on a website's ability to rank well on the search engine results page.
+So, page load speed has a massive effect on a website's ability to rank well on the search engine results page.
 According to Google, 53% of users leave if a website takes more than 3 seconds to load.
-In other words, Google will deprioritize any site that doesn't load fast.
+Load speed is also one of the few metrics Google makes accessible to everyone.

 2. Non-Accessible Design